cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

    Notice that the `style()` method does not contain an implementation.
 The signature of the method
    ends with a semicolon.
-An abstract method may not have an implementation.
+An abstract method must not have an implementation.
 The following is **NOT** an
    abstract method:

    ```java